Duo Trusted Endpoints - Google Verified Access for ChromebooksLast Updated: January 22nd, 2024

 Duo's Trusted Endpoints feature secures your sensitive applications by ensuring that only known devices can access Duo protected services.
 When a user authenticates via the Duo Prompt, we'll check for the access device's management status.
-You can monitor access to your applications from managed and unmanaged devices, and optionally block access from devices not managed by your organization.
+You can monitor access to your applications from trusted and untrusted devices, and optionally block access from devices not trusted by your organization.

 Google's Verified Access is hardware-backed method of device identity and status confirmation.
 When a user authenticates via the Duo Prompt using a Chromebook, Google Verified Access attests that the Chromebook is enrolled in enterprise device management and is thus compliant with all enterprise policies.

 - Access to the Duo Admin Panel as an administrator with the Owner, Administrator, or Application Manager administrative roles.

 - Chrome devices must be enrolled in your Google domain for enterprise management.

 - You must not be using SAML-based Single Sign-On for Chrome Devices.
 This feature is not compatible with Google Verified Access.

 Create the Google Verified Access for Chromebooks Integration

 - Log in to the Duo Admin Panel and navigate to Trusted Endpoints.

 - If this is your first management integration, click the Get started button at the bottom of the Trusted Endpoints introduction page.
 If you're adding another management integration, click the Add Integration button you see at the top of the page instead.